Rapidmotion134/weatherapp/README.md

-# Weather App by Isaiah and Ameer
+# Weather App by Isaiah and Ameen